DucHoangMinh/tmp/readme.txt

 -------

-You are permitted to use this free resource in any number of personal and commercial projects for yourself or a client.
-You may modify the resource according to your requirements and include them in your projects under the following condition - you MUST give appropriate credit, provide an attribution link to DuckDuck.com.
+You are permitted to use this free resource in any number of personal and commercial projects for me or a client.
+You may modify the resource according to your requirements and include them in your projects under the following condition - you MUST give appropriate credit, provide an attribution link to Hoang Ha Phuong.com.

 Prohibitions: